Stages of Sleep

 Stage 1 Sleep

 Stage 1 sleep, or drowsiness, is often described as first in the sequence, especially in models where waking is not included.
-Polysomnography shows a 50% reduction in activity between wakefulness and stage 1 sleep.
+Polysomnography shows a 50 percent reduction in activity between wakefulness and stage 1 sleep.
 The eyes are closed during Stage 1 sleep, but if aroused from it, a person may feel as if he or she has not slept.
 Stage 1 may last for five to 10 minutes.

 Stage 2 Sleep